-If the program object that is in use is re-linked successfully, the LinkProgram command will install the generated executable code as part of the current rendering state if the specified program object was already in use as a result of a previous call to UseProgram.
+If a program object that is active for any shader stage is re-linked successfully, the LinkProgram command will install the generated executable code as part of the current rendering state for all shader stages where the Additionally, the newly generated executable code is made part of the state of any program pipeline for all stages where the program is attached.

-If that program object that is in use is re-linked unsuccessfully, the link status will be set to FALSE, but existing executable and associated state will remain part of the current rendering state until a subsequent call to UseProgram removes it from use.
-After such a program is removed from use, it can not be made part of the current rendering state until it is successfully re-linked.
+If a program object that is active for any shader stage is re-linked unsuccessfully, the link status will be set to FALSE, but existing executables and associated state will remain part of the current rendering state until a subsequent call to UseProgram, UseProgramStages, or BindProgramPipeline removes them from use.
+If such a program is attached to any program pipeline object, the existing executables and associated state will remain part of the program pipeline object until a subsequent call to UseProgramStages removes them from use.
+An unsuccessfully linked program may not be made part of the current rendering state by UseProgram or added to program pipeline objects by UseProgramStages until it is successfully re-linked.
+If such a program was attached to a program pipeline at the time of a failed link, its existing executable may still be made part of the current rendering state indirectly by BindProgramPipeline.